apify/apify-docs/content/docs/tutorials/integrations/run_actor_and_retrieve_data_via_api.md

 ### [](#additional-settings) Additional settings

 We can also add settings for the actor (which will override the default settings) as additional query parameters.
-For example, if we would want to change how much memory the actor's run should be allocated and which build to run, we could simply add the `memory` and `build` parameters separated by `&`.
+For example, if we wanted to change how much memory the actor's run should be allocated and which build to run, we could simply add the `memory` and `build` parameters separated by `&`.

 ```cURL
 https://api.apify.com/v2/acts/ACTOR_NAME_OR_ID/runs?token=YOUR_TOKEN&memory=8192&build=beta